Funded Projects

 In 2022, Kindred Foundation launched the inaugural Youth Mental Health Grant.
 This grant aims to ensure that organizations directly assisting Black and/or 2SLGBTQ+ youth communities with mental health challenges and illnesses have the funds they need to carry out their mission.

-Kindred Foundation is honoured to be guided by The Black Health Alliance and It Gets Better Canada
+Kindred Foundation is honoured to be guided by The Black Health Alliance and It Gets Better Canada.

 Scholarships: